VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

     - MinIO artifact storage
     - Streamlit dashboard

-This notebook acts as the single entry point for data infrastructure setup and service deployment.
+This notebook acts as the single entry point for data pipelines infrastructure setup and service deployment.

 ## Persistent Storage